Easy Like Sunday Morning

 Keep on Trucking

 A quick clean up was then required in preparation for dinner.
 We didn’t really read up on what is available in Winslow, and neither of us fancied driving, so we enquired at the reception desk and they suggested we just try walking under the freeway to a truck stop on the westbound exit.
 I’m not sure what I expected, but it turned out to be pretty good.
 It was Mexican ( again ) but we were both getting pretty accustomed to Mexican and it wasn’t a problem.
 The food arrived quickly, and was substantial, tasty and not expensive.
 American truckers obviously have reasonable taste.

-The walk back to the motel seemed more noisy than the walk out, and I’m sure it was further as well, but we got back safely and headed for bed, preparing ourselves for a long and fairly dull day to come.
+The walk back to the motel seemed noisier than the walk out.
+I’m sure it was further as well.
+However, we got back safely and headed for bed.
+We had to prepare ourselves for a long and fairly dull day to come.